EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

  // The Client asks for a new access token; now all the
  // authentication credentials can be indicated by reference

- // The price to pay is on the AS, about remembering that at least
+ // The price to pay is on AS, about remembering that at least
  // one access token has been issued for the pair (Client, RS)
  // and considering the pair (AUTH_CRED_C, AUTH_CRED_RS)